-Cowboys Fan Has The Ultimate Backyard Man Cave
+Dallas Cowboys fan has the ultimate backyard man cave

 But there's one picture in particular that represents an experience in Jerry's World Juan and his daughters will never forget.

-"They saw something fly off the roof of a car so they ran and picked it up and it was a laptop and like my daughter said, it's not just any laptop it belonged to Jerry Jones, Jr." Juan explained.
+"They saw something fly off the roof of a car so they ran and picked it up and it was a laptop and like my daughter said, it's not just any laptop; it belonged to Jerry Jones, Jr." Juan explained.

 His daughters had found Jerry Jones, Jr.'s laptop.
 So, like any loyal fan, Juan and his daughters returned it and scored the ultimate hook up including tickets and Legend passes to this past Thanksgiving Day's game.